Koha-Community/kohadocs/en/source/08_serials.rst

 Subscribe link in the OPAC
 |image767|

-You can see thos who subscribe to new issue alerts by going to the subscription page in the staff client and looking on the right of the 'Information' tab.Serial notification subscribers
+You can see those who subscribe to new issue alerts by going to the subscription page in the staff client and looking on the right of the 'Information' tab.Serial notification subscribers